 April is generally tax season (although COVID-19 has pushed back the 2020 filing deadline to July).
 While filing and paying taxes can be painful, governments offer several deductions that can reduce a family’s tax burden and increase any possible refund.
 Families who invest in 529 plans may be eligible for tax deductions.
+A 529 plan can be a great alternative to a private student loan.
 This article will explain the tax deduction rules for 529 plans for current and future investors.

 What Is a 529 Plan?